 So there you have it.
 There are ways to locate a debtor’s bank accounts – legally.
 I’ll remind you again that I am not an attorney.
 Please seek out the advice of a qualified lawyer when attempting to collect a debt.
 If you take your time, perform your due-diligence, and stay within the law – you will collect that long-overdue debt.

 Final Note: The debtor owes you money, and you want it.
 It may take some effort, but I encourage you to do it.
 80% of judgments are not collected at all!
 The courts don’t help, and the Sheriff’s, for the most part, just deliver papers.
 So we have to do it ourselves – or get someone to do it for us.
 I suggest doing it ourselves.

 Yes, there may be some initial frustration.
 But when you get to know the “system” pretty well, you’ll be a better and more informed citizen.
 You will probably also get some of the debtor’s money in your pocket, and there is more than monetary satisfaction in doing that.

 Another possibility is to get an attorney or collection agency to get the money for you.
 It will cost 35-50% of what is recovered, but if you simply don’t have the time – or if your debtor is not in your area, that’s a responsible next move.

 Can I hide money from debt collectors?
-Yes, you can.
+Yes, you can – but don’t take this as legal advice!
 Under the mattress.
 Actually, there are many ways that you can do this.
 Don’t open a bank account – pay with cash and money orders.
 You could also give all of your spare cash to a friend or relative to hold on to for you.